5 great press release quotes and how to write them

 It's just that most press releases get it horribly, horribly wrong.

-If you're one of the thousands of PRs who aren't super comfortable with the practise, you've landed in the right place, because we're about to change that.
+If you're one of the thousands of PRs who aren't super comfortable with the practice, you've landed in the right place, because we're about to change that.

 The rest of this post outlines the key things it helps to keep in mind when drafting a quote to use in your press release, accompanied by some real-life examples from our clients for illustration.